Firedaze playing live

 Bass, acoustic guitar, backing vocals, foot percussion and loops

-After years playing a traditional 4 string bass he now generally plays a 5-string bass which has fulfilled his long-held desire for even deeper, lower notes.
+After years playing a traditional 4 string bass he now almost always plays a 5-string bass which has fulfilled his long-held desire for even deeper, lower notes.
 “There’s a sweet spot where we rehearse , where you can really feel those notes.
 It’s the best place to stand,” String said.
 “But there’s nothing to top the feeling of being on-stage when the band are playing really tightly and giving a great performance AND the audience are well into to it.
 I love that feeling!”

 Anorak note: “My main bass is an MTD Kingston series 5 string,.
 Just occasionally on some older songs I might play my original trusty, rather ancient, Yamaha 4 string.